-Delaying price testing, delays testing one of the more riskier parts of your business model.
-Plus your pricing model does a lot more for your product than just put money in your pocket.
+Delaying price testing delays testing one of the riskier parts of your business model.
+Plus, your pricing model does much more for your product than just putting money in your pocket.
 It can change the perception of your product and the customers you attract.

 Ok, so you’re probably thinking all this still applies to direct business models.

 How does this help with the other models?

 Let's start with a definition of a business model that I particularly like: